ClouDesire/docusaurus/docs/deployed.md

 ### Database-specific requirements

-An application could automatically initialize the database schema at the first run, otherwise it’s possible to insert a database dump into the zip.
+An application could automatically initialize the database schema at the first run, otherwise it's possible to insert a database dump into the zip.
 We adopted the [flyway](http://flywaydb.org/) database migration tool, that supports schema versioning by simply creating multiple .sql file starting with the version number.
 For example:

     V1__initial_schema.sql
     V2__added_field.sql